-Dr. Karl Albrecht is an authority on stress with his 1979 book, “Stress and the Manager” considered a landmark text.
-He covers the basic definition of stress and how it affects the body and also defines four common types of stress and how to manage them.
+Dr Karl Albrecht is an authority on stress with his 1979 book, “Stress and the Manager” considered a landmark text.
+He covers the basic definition and how it affects the body and also defines four common types and how to manage them.

 Albrecht’s four common types of stress are:

-With a prevalence of deadlines and demand for instant responses time stress is the most common type of stress.
-When you worry about time, or the lack of time, you experience time stress.
+With a prevalence of deadlines and demand for instant responses, time is the most common type of stress.
+When you worry about time or the lack of time, you experience time stress.
 You worry about all the things that you have to do and the lack of time to do them, creating a real fear that you won’t complete some or all of the tasks which in turn generates additional real and imagined issues.

 The best way to manage or remove time stress is to ensure that you are working well within the time deadlines.
-Allocate more than ample time for each task in your to do list and prioritise to focus on the important tasks and leave those you can safely put off.
-There is a common view that single tasking is more efficient than multi-tasking and that you should concentrate on the most important tasks first (as per the Urgent/Important framework) and/or according to when you are at your best in the day.
+Allocate more than ample time for each task on your to-do list and prioritise to focus on the important tasks and leave those you can safely put off.
+There is a common view that single-tasking is more efficient than multi-tasking and that you should concentrate on the most important tasks first (as per the Urgent/Important framework) and/or according to when you are at your best in the day.

 As it suggests encounter stress occurs when you are worrying about interacting with a group of people where there are outcomes that are either unpredictable or predictably unpleasant.
 The “encounter” can easily drain or overwhelm you especially when you have lots of these personal interactions and situations.

-In my experience situational stress is the hardest stress type to control because you’re often caught unawares and in an unexpected situation where you feel a threat to your security, status or ego.
-Adrenalin, one of the body’s stress hormones, often kicks in and floods the body, preparing you for “fight or flight” and in the process it dismantles your high level executive thinking and sense of control.
+In my experience situational stress is the hardest type to control because you’re often caught unawares and in an unexpected situation where you feel a threat to your security, status or ego.
+Adrenalin, one of the body’s stress hormones, often kicks in and floods the body, preparing you for “fight or flight” and in the process, it dismantles your high-level executive thinking and sense of control.
 Often you will react emotionally as your mind has prepared you to do, which can be at best, embarrassing, and at the worst, dangerous depending on the situation and the other people involved.

-Another dangerous kind of stress not covered by Dr. Albrecht’s types of stress, is the longer-term effect caused by an imbalance of Cortisol.
+Another dangerous kind not covered by Dr Albrecht’s types of stress is the longer-term effect caused by an imbalance of Cortisol.
 Christopher Bergland’s article in ‘Psychology Today’ is definitely worth reading.

-Everyone reacts to stress differently and you will find the best ways to manage the different types of stress through trial and error.
+Everyone reacts differently and you will find the best ways to manage the different types are through trial and error.
 One of the proven benefits of being mentally tough is that it improves your ability to manage the various types of stress and certainly using the MTQ48 4C’s framework can reduce or eliminate Albrecht’s four types of stress.